Thoughts on Generative AI, product leadership, and enterprise AI transformation

 The premise of a context graph is to collapse that federation into the substrate itself.

-A distinction worth naming before we get into graph mechanics.
-The substrate splits into two layers:
+A distinction worth naming before we get into graph mechanics:

 Trusted knowledge is constructed from raw knowledge through the harness gates we cover in Section 4.
 Both layers persist; neither is throwaway.
 Raw is the provenance anchor that lets you ask “where did this trusted fact actually come from?” six months later.